Slow replanting of palm a blow to Indonesia's efforts on environment

 Machmud said the government had now removed bank loan requirements and pledged 26 companies enlisted in the scheme would only help farmers sign up and improve farm management.

-The government also intended to employ surveyors to resolve land ownership or rights issues, Machmud said, pledging that all of these efforts should get the programme back on track.
+The government also intended to employ surveyors to resolve land ownership or rights issues, Machmud said, pledging that all of these efforts should get the program back on track.

 Palm trees were introduced in Indonesia in the 1800s by the Dutch, who brought the trees from Africa.
 In the 1970s, industrial-scale plantations took off and buoyed by their success, many smallholders started growing palm, but often using poor quality seedlings.

-Some simply took fallen fruit from neighbouring land to plant, said Dono Boestami of the Estate Crop Fund, a state agency in charge of financing the replanting.
+Some simply took fallen fruit from neighboring land to plant, said Dono Boestami of the Estate Crop Fund, a state agency in charge of financing the replanting.

 Using better seeds could double or even triple yields, as well as producing fruits within only two years, he said.